eugenezimin/development-utilities/README.md

-Here's an updated README for your development-utilities repository:

----

 # Development Utilities

 A curated collection of automation scripts, configuration tools, and utilities designed to streamline development workflows and system setup on macOS.